Minor and Serious Valium Side Effects Explained

 Side Effects of Long-Term Valium Use

 In general, Valium is given for less than four months in a row.
 It’s because the data regarding the usefulness of its long-term usage is inconclusive.
-Nonetheless, your doctor may prescribe it for a longer time after seeing your condition and response to the drug.
+Nonetheless, a doctor may prescribe it for a longer time after seeing the condition and response to the drug.

 The most unusual side effect of long-term Valium use is Tolerance, which is followed by addiction.

-Therefore, drug Tolerance develops when your body needs a larger dose of the drug to produce optimal pharmacological effects.
-Therefore, you can say your body becomes saturated with the drug effects.
+Therefore, drug Tolerance develops when the body needs a larger dose of the drug to produce optimal pharmacological effects.

 As a result, Tolerance in most cases is admittedly an early sign of future drug dependence.
 So, for a drug like Valium which has a high level of abuse potential, slowly reducing the dose rather than “cold turkey” can lessen the risk of tolerance, withdrawal symptoms and ultimately the addiction.